Different types of hedge trimmers

 As a rule, the longer the blade, the quicker your hedge will be cut.
 The bigger the gaps between each blade means you will find it easier to tackle larger branches.
 But, if you only have small shrubs and bushes, a smaller blade will suit your needs perfectly.
 These general guidelines will help you work out what hedge trimmer is best for your garden:

 Another key element to consider when choosing your hedge trimmer is the weight.
 Hedge trimmers need to be physically lifted, so it is important you choose a weight which is both comfortable and supportive for you.
 If you have tall hedges or a large garden to care for, opt for a cordless hedge trimmer.
-This offers more flexibility than corded models and is generally made using lightweight materials.
+This offers more flexibility than corded models and they are generally made using lightweight materials.
 Petrol hedge trimmers pack the most power but can weigh up to 5kg and are generally a lot bulkier than battery or electric.

 Special features for your hedge trimmer